VK2ZJ/VK2ZJ_SINAD_Meter/README.md

 The signal is passed through the Psophometric filter as per ITU-T O.41 (see https://en.wikipedia.org/wiki/Psophometric_weighting).

-The app expexts a 1kHz tone.
+The app expects a 1kHz tone.

 Tested on Windows only so far, but should work on other systems.